justinTsugranes/personal_CV/README.md

 ### About Me:

 - I'm currently focused on Next.js and React.js Front End Development and UX/UI Design with Figma.
-- I'm fascinated with the major developments being made with cloud computing, machine learning, smart contracts, DeFi, tokenized assets, blockchain use-cases, and augmented reality, but it's a little bit too much to try to digest all at once...
+- I'm fascinated with the major developments being made with cloud computing, machine learning, smart contracts, DeFi, tokenized assets, blockchain use-cases, and augmented reality, but I'm taking all of that one-step-at-a-time since it's a little bit much to try to digest all at once...

 ### Completely Aside From Tech...